Healthdirect Free Australian health advice you can count on.

 • Depression is more common in women than men.

-• Women have an increased risk of depression during pregnancy and the year following their baby’s birth.
+• Women are more likely to experience depression during pregnancy and the year following their baby's birth.

 What is depression?

-This information is about depression in women; however, many aspects and risk factors of depression are not gender or sex specific.
+This information is about depression in women.
+Many aspects and risk factors of depression are not gender or sex specific.
 Read more on depression in the general community.

-What are the signs of depression in women?
+What are the symptoms of depression in women?

-It’s important to remember that everyone goes through times of feeling sad, down or low.
-However, if this continues for more than two weeks, you may be depressed.
+Everyone goes through times of feeling sad, down or low.
+However, if this continues for 2 weeks or more, you may be experiencing depression.
 Signs and symptoms vary greatly between people.
 Some have only a few symptoms, while others may have many.

 Women and men also tend to experience depression slightly differently.
-Often, when women are depressed, they are likely to feel more:
+Women are more likely than men to show internalising behaviours.
+They are also more likely to engage in self-harm.
+Women are more likely to feel:

 • stressed